 A young Muslim girl puts on a head scarf and not only feels closer to her mother, she also imagines herself as a queen, the sun, a superhero, and more.

 All Sophie wants for her birthday is a pet giraffe, but as she tries to convince different members of her rather complicated family to support her cause, each tells her she is using too many words until she finally hits on the perfect one.
+You can also check out this title as eBook on Overdrive/Libby.

 A child who likes to draw and write stories imagines what would happen if there were no pencils, paper, or other tools for being creative.